Last Updated on October 3, 2025 by shawnshealth

 Your core plays a critical role in the one-arm push up.
 Exercises like planks, leg raises, and side planks will help develop the stability needed to keep your body aligned during the one-arm push up. - Practice Isometric Holds

 Before attempting the one-arm push up, practice holding the position of a regular push up with one arm.
 Start with your feet wider apart and your non-working hand raised in front of you for balance.
-Hold the position for as long as you can, focusing on engaging your core and maintaining stability. - Incline One-Arm Push Ups
+Hold the position for as long as you can, focusing on engaging your core and maintaining stability.
+You can add shoulder touches to this. - Incline One-Arm Push Ups

 To make the one-arm push up more manageable, start by performing incline one-arm push ups on an elevated surface like a counter, bar, or piece of furniture.
 This reduces the amount of torque and load on your body, giving you the chance to build the strength and stability required.